fznwebdesign/jSnake/README.md

 jSnake v1.0
 ======

-A hobbie project to create a jQuery snake plugin.
+A hobby project to create a jQuery snake plugin.

 Please check the [wiki](https://github.com/fznwebdesign/jSnake/wiki) for implementation instructions and tips, just to make sure you are leveraging all the game's features.